MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 ## Integration services and what they do
 Integration services (often called integration components) are services that allow the virtual machine to communicate with the Hyper-V host.

-Many of these services are conviniences (such as guest services) while others can be quite important to the guest operating system's ability to fucntion correctly (time synchronization).
+Many of these services are conviniences (such as guest file copy) while others can be quite important to the guest operating system's ability to fucntion correctly (time synchronization).

 This article aims to demystify the finer points of managing integration services on any supported Hyper-V environment.